Capitol Psychological Assessment

 • Emotional or social challenges

-It is important to note that some individuals can have both ASD and ADHD, and a comprehensive evaluation by a psychologist is necessary to determine an accurate diagnosis and the right therapeutic recommendations and accommodations.
+It is important to note that some individuals can be Autistic and be diagnosed with ADHD, and a comprehensive evaluation by a psychologist is necessary to determine an accurate diagnosis and the right therapeutic recommendations and accommodations.

 How Do I Book My Initial Consultation?

-If you suspect that you or your child may meet criteria for ASD, Capitol Psychological Assessment can offer comprehensive testing and solutions for how to make your life and schooling more manageable.
+If you suspect that you or your child may be Autistic, Capitol Psychological Assessment can offer comprehensive testing and solutions for how to make your/your child’s life and schooling more manageable.
 To book your initial consultation and learn more about this process, please click the button below or call us at 916-407-4943.
 We have psychologists with open availability who can get you or your child in for testing today!